KaushalSonic/Frontend-Mentor/Newbie Challenges/product-preview-card/README.md

 ### What I learned

-I learnt how to implement approx. alignments of the  product preview card design.
+I learnt how to implement approx. alignments of the  product preview card design using flex box.

 ### Continued development